project-chip/connectedhomeip/src/tools/device-graph/readme.md

 When the python environment is activated the tool can be started as a regular python script.
 The tool does rely on the "framework" used for python testing, which means it is possible to do the commissioning of the DUT as well.

-By adding the appropriate paramaters to the script execution, it will automatically perform a commissioning before running the tool itself.
+By adding the appropriate parameters to the script execution, it will automatically perform a commissioning before running the tool itself.

 This is an example of running the test including commissioning a Thread based example app device
 ```